segmentio/segment-docs/src/connections/destination-data-control.md

 ## **What is considered a "new" event?**

 New events refer to events that have not previously been sent to a given Source.
-Let’s say you’ve only sent the following events from your Javascript source:
+Let's say you've only sent the following events from your Javascript source:

 *   `Products Searched`